JoseOcasio1994/P3/README.md

 **Week 7**

 Finally got Xbees to communicate.
-Had to attach TX on Xbee to TX on Ardiuno and same for RX.
+Had to attach TX on Xbee to TX on Arduino and same for RX.
 This allows the arduino to act as a usb to allow configuring the XBee.
 Then I had to use XTCU to configure the XBees to have the same baud rate, channel, have each other's addresses, and set 1 as router and the other as coordinator.

 **Week 8**

+Got the XBee to send the data from the sensor.
+The coordinator has to be the one to send the data.
+AD0 marked as analog, and sample rate set to 75 ms. 50ms is absolute minimum, but data is inaccurate.
+Data is also integrated with Unreal.

 **Week 9**

+Spent entire week trying to figure out why data being read is max value of 1023.
+Have yet to solve this problem.

 **Week 10**

+Fixed the invalid sensor data problem.
+The XBee's sensor slots are 1.2V, but the heartbeat sensor produces 3.3//5v (depending on power source used).
+Used 3x 10k resistors, where I sampled after the second resistor, and then had the last resistor go to ground.

 **Week 11**

+Built the container for the wearable portion.
+A black box with the xbee on a bread board that has copper on one side, the heartbeat sensor, a battery pack, and a switch to turn on/off the device.
+Holes were cut in so the Xbee's antenna can stick out, the switch can be used, and the sensor worn.
+XBee inside container stopped working properly.
+Data was being sent every 2 seconds for 2 seconds, instead of a sample every 75ms.
+Connected sensor directly to arduino for final presentation.